rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Disc florets functionally male and ray florets female

 In this state the disc florets have fertile stamens and appear bisexual, but the ovaries are not fertile and so these florets do not produce fertile seed.
-The ray florets that radiate on the outer edge of the capitulum lack stamens.
+The ray florets that radiate on the outer edge of the capitulum lack stamens and produce fertile seed.
 It can be difficult to appreciate that the disc florets are functionally male before fruiting and consequently taxa that technically match this state are also scored as disc florets bisexual ray florets female.

 #### Inner disc florets functionally male, outer disc florets bisexual and ray florets neuter